Soto leads US over Nigeria 2-0 at Under-20 World Cup

 Sebastian Soto scored a pair of goals, and the United States beat Nigeria 2-0 Monday in the Under-20 World Cup at Bielsko Biala, Poland, to rebound from an opening loss to Ukraine.

-Soto had a goal disallowed for offside midway through the first half.
-The 18-year-old forward from Carlsbad, California, left Real Salt Lake’s youth academy for Hannover last summer and made his Bundesliga debut on April 6 in the first of three substitute appearances near the end of the season.
+Soto kicked the ball in off a scramble after Tim Weah’s initial header was saved in the 30th minute, but a video review determined Weah was offside on the header.
+Soto, an 18-year-old forward from Carlsbad, California, left Real Salt Lake’s youth academy for Hannover last summer and made his Bundesliga debut on April 6 in the first of three substitute appearances near the end of the season.

+Brady Scott had five saves in the shutout, diving to his right in the 39th minute to parry a volley by Aniekeme Okon.

 Ukraine (2-0) leads Group D with six points after following its opening 2-1 win over the U.S. with a 1-0 victory over Qatar on Monday.